IGP Grain Purchasing Course

 Part I and Part II ($2,200)

-Portland Field Trip to an Export Facility: Participants who enroll in both Part I and Part II receive a discounted rate.
-If added to a Part I or Part II course, the cost is an additional $950/person and covers airfare to and from Manhattan, Kan., local transportation to and from the Portland airport, travel to the export elevator and hosting fees.
+Houston Field Trip to an Export Facility: Participants who enroll in both Part I and Part II receive a discounted rate.
+If added to a Part I or Part II course, the cost is an additional $900/person and covers airfare to and from Manhattan, Kan., local transportation to and from the Houston airport, travel to the export elevator and hosting fees.
 Each participant is responsible for hotel and meal costs.
-The cost of the Portland hotel generally runs $145-$150/night, including taxes.
+The cost of the Houston hotel generally runs $119/night, plus taxes.